Tallinn University of Technology

 Vasilis Kostakis

-Vasilis Kostakis is a Professor of P2P Governance at the Nurkse Department and a Faculty Associate at Harvard University's Berkman Klein Centre.
+Vasilis Kostakis is Professor of Technology Governance and Sustainability at TalTech’s Ragnar Nurkse Department of Innovation and Governance and a Faculty Associate at Harvard University’s Berkman Klein Center for Internet and Society.

 Field of research

-In 2018, Vasilis was awarded a five-year grant by the European Research Council to study the convergence of the digital commons with local manufacturing technologies.
 Along with an interdisciplinary team of scholars, activists, and social entrepreneurs, Vasilis focuses on how to create an economy based on locally sustainable communities that are globally interconnected.
-He has written essays for publishing in several outlets such as the Harvard Business Review and Aeon and his work has appeared in 15 languages.
+He has written essays for publishing in several outlets, such as the Harvard Business Review and Aeon, and his work has appeared in 16 languages.

 Education and career